membrane-io/docs/src/content/docs/getting-started/intro.md

 ## Community

-If you have any questions, comments, or ideas, come join us on <a href="https://discord.gg/4RHyJDV8kj" target="_blank">Discord</a> or reach out via `contact@membrane.io`.
+Come join us on <a href="https://discord.gg/4RHyJDV8kj" target="_blank">Membrane's Discord</a> or reach out via `contact@membrane.io`.
+We'll help you get set up and show you around.

 :::note
 These docs are open source.
 Feel free to open a PR <a href="https://github.com/membrane-io/docs" target="_blank">on GitHub</a>.